neomatrix369/nlp-java-jvm-example/images/java/opennlp/README.md

 - Run in GraalVM mode inside the docker container by using `switchToGraal` at the prompt (polyglot JVM i.e. GraalVM JDK Community version from Oracle Labs) (default option)
   - To run tradition Java 11, use `switchTo11` at the prompt (optional)
 - Run a number of NLP actions to explore the Apache OpenNLP tool shown below in the [Exploring NLP concepts](#exploring-nlp-concepts) section
+- Run the Docker container in the notebook mode, containing the Apache OpenNLP tool by using `./docker-runner --notebookMode --runContainer`
+- Perform NLP actions similar to the ones in the [Exploring NLP concepts](#exploring-nlp-concepts) section
+  - Exploring the Apache OpenNLP Java APIs via the notebook directly
+  - Exploring the Apache OpenNLP Java APIs via the notebook with the help of remote cloud services

 ## Exploring NLP concepts